 Q. How do we interact with the Kubernetes cluster?

 We can interact with the Kubernetes cluster using the kubectl tool.
-Kubectl is a command-line interface that interacts with the Kubernetes cluster.
-We can use kubectl to deploy applications, manage the cluster and monitor the pods.
+We can use kubectl to deploy applications, manage the cluster, and monitor the pods.

 We can also use the Kubernetes Dashboard to interact with the cluster.
 The dashboard allows the users to create deployments, view logs of pods, monitor the usage of the nodes, etc.